survivejs/react-book/manuscript/00_introduction.md

 * Follow [@survivejs](https://twitter.com/survivejs) at Twitter for official news or poke me through [@bebraw](https://twitter.com/bebraw) directly
 * Send me email at [info@survivejs.com](mailto:info@survivejs.com)

 If you post questions to Stack Overflow, tag them using **survivejs** so I will get notified of them.
-You can use the hashtag **#survivejs** at Twitter.
+You can use the hashtag **#survivejs** at Twitter for same effect.

 I have tried to cover some common issues at the *Troubleshooting* appendix.
 That will be expanded as common problems are found.